Back to Silas S. Brown's home page

 How to just about survive in Android OSJump to: applications

-If purchasing hardware, beware of "Shanzhai" clones: these typically break down after 3 or 4 months.
-Reputable manufacturers' devices should last several years.
+If purchasing hardware, beware of "Shanzhai" models: these typically break down after 3 to 4 months, and some reportedly shipped with malware (e.g. Tecno).
+Reputable manufacturers' devices should last several years, although some 'budget' options have been known to last less than two.
 Devices advertised as "waterproof" are not necessarily usable in wet weather, and can have overly-sensitive touchscreens even in dry weather.
 Some devices have optional "magnetic charge cables" to connect to their docking ports, which might increase the life of the device if the Micro-USB or USB-C port breaks first.